Allycia Rodrigues: ONE Championship

 In her ONE Championship debut, Rodrigues was scheduled to face defending Atomweight Muay Thai champion Stamp Fairtex at ONE Championship: A New Breed on August 28, 2020, having been the Queens of the Ring Flyweight Tournament winner.
 After five rounds, Rodrigues won the bout by majority decision to win the title.

 Rodrigues was scheduled to face interim champion Janet Todd in a ONE Women's Atomweight Muay Thai World Championship unification bout at ONE on Prime Video 5 on December 3, 2022.
 However, Todd withdrew from the fight on November 30, after testing positive for COVID-19.
 The pair was rescheduled on March 25, 2023, at ONE Fight Night 8.
 Rodrigues won the bout by unanimous decision to unify the titles.

 Rodrigues challenged Smilla Sundell for the Women's Muay Thai Strawweight World Championship at ONE Fight Night 14 on September 29, 2023.
 She lost the fight by a third-round technical knockout.

 Rodrigues faced Cristina Morales for the ONE Women's Atomweight Muay Thai World Championship on March 9, 2024, at ONE Fight Night 20.
 She defended the title by unanimous decision.

 Rodrigues was scheduled to face Shir Cohen on March 8, 2025, at ONE Fight Night 29.
-However, Cohen withdrew due to suffered as injury and was replaced by promotional newcomer Marie McManamon.
-She defended the title by a fourth-round technical knockout, earning her the Performance of the Night bonus award for the first time.
+However, Cohen withdrew due to injury and was replaced by promotional newcomer Marie McManamon.
+Rodrigues defended the title by a fourth-round technical knockout, earning her the Performance of the Night bonus award for the first time.

 Rodrigues faced newcomer Johanna Persson on July 12, 2025, at ONE Fight Night 33.
 She defended the title by a third-round knockout, earning her the Performance of the Night bonus award once again.

+Rodrigues was scheduled to face ONE Women's Atomweight Kickboxing World champion Phetjeeja Lukjaoporongtom on March 14, 2026, at ONE Fight Night 41.
+However, the bout was canceled after both fighters suffered an injury.